Profit as a success measure. Not for my money.

 If I were investing, I would place much more stock (no pun intended) in customer satisfaction and success.
 If I am investing, I want a return, not just once but for a long time.
 The only way you get that is to please customers and make them successful consistently.
 Happy customers come back.
 Coming back means recurring revenue.
 And that, investors, means returns keep coming.

 Profits.
-They might make you feel good, they might keep your business going, but they are not the best marker of success because they can be cheated – and unfortunately are regularly.
+They might make you feel good, and they might keep your business going, but they are not the best marker of success because they can be cheated – and unfortunately are regularly.
 Try customer success, that’s where you should put your money.